 Signs of gum disease include inflamed, red, sore, or bleeding gums, any kind of pain or discomfort in the gum tissue surrounding the teeth, receding gums and tooth loss.
 The further the disease progresses, the greater the risk to your heart health, so it is crucial to take effective measures and receive an early diagnosis.

 What Precautions Can I Take To Prevent A Gum Infection?

 Brushing your teeth on a daily basis, using floss and mouth rinse, avoiding excessive sugar, and treating cavities promptly are the most effective ways to prevent gum disease.
 However, your oral health is also an indicator of an overall healthy lifestyle, which helps prevent heart disease.
 Eating right, exercising, and getting enough sleep and relaxation are some of the simple, yet important factors towards ideal heart health.

-The best preventative measure against gum disease and other oral health concerns is scheduling regular dental checkups and cleanings twice a year.
+The best preventative measures against gum disease and other oral health concerns are scheduling regular dental checkups and dental cleanings twice a year.
 Schedule your appointment today at Esthetix Dental Spa in New York, NY.